TeoTwawki/renamer/ashita/Scripts/Addons/renamer/ReadMe.txt

-  THINGS YOU CAN DO WITH THIS ADDON:
-    Rename known or suspected NM placeholders.
-    Create non standard NPCs on a private server and give your players a list file to name them.
-    Rename Ken in Bastok Markets to something mean for having such a vile escort quest.
-Screw you Ken.  :)

   HOW TO USE THIS ADDON:

-    First place the archive contents in your \Scripts\Addons\ directory.
+    First place the ashita version of renamer in your \Scripts\Addons\ directory.
     Now place a list file in \Scripts\Addons\renamer\lists\ or Edit an exiting list.

       /addon load renamer